-Source: © Merk Investments, Bloomberg Analysis: Over the 90 years between 1927 and 2017, the average S&P 500 monthly return during expansions was +0.89% (889 months), compared to an average S&P 500 monthly return during recessions of -0.71% (191 months).
+Analysis: Over the 90 years between 1927 and 2017, the average S&P 500 monthly return during expansions was +0.89% (889 months), compared to an average S&P 500 monthly return during recessions of -0.71% (191 months).
 In terms of proportions of time: expansion months account for about 80% and recession months about 20%.
-The business cycle also has important implications for Fed policy.
-Note that recessions are not announced by the NBER until well after their start dates U.S. Leading Economic Indicators (LEIs) Index Conference Board's LEI Index and YoY Rate of Change
+The business cycle also has important implications for Fed policy. \Note that recessions are not announced by the NBER until well after their start dates\

-Source: © Merk Investments, Bloomberg
+U.S. Leading Economic Indicators (LEIs) Index

+Conference Board's LEI Index and YoY Rate of Change

-Analysis: Since last month's report the LEI YoY rate of change decreased: from +2.5% to +1.6%.
-Over the past several months momentum has slowed, but given that the YoY rate of change remains positive, history suggests a recession is unlikely to start within the next six months.
-However, the index level is below its prior cycle highs.
+Analysis: Since last month's report the LEI YoY rate of change remained stable at +1.6% and the index level made a new all time high.
+Over the past several months positive momentum has slowed, but given that the YoY rate of change remains positive, history suggests a recession is unlikely to start within the next six months.
 This picture keeps me generally positive on the outlook for the U.S. economy.
 Chart Framework: I'd get incrementally negative on the business cycle outlook if the LEI YoY went negative.

-U.S. Yield Curve Steepness

-(10yr yield - 3yr yield)